markdoc/docs/pages/index.md

 {% fancy-heading title="Built by Stripe" %}

-Stripe created Markdoc to power its largest and most complex content site.
-Since then, we have adopted it across the company, writing hundreds of thousands of lines of Markdoc to create thousands of pages of complex, custom documentation.
+Stripe created Markdoc to power its largest and most detailed content site.
+Since then, we have adopted it across the company, writing hundreds of thousands of lines of Markdoc to create thousands of pages of expressive, custom documentation.

 {% /fancy-heading %}